 - Find out more about Mariana’s research and projects in Researchgate: https://www.researchgate.net/profile/Mariana_Perez_Rocha

 So far my research has focused on freshwater biological communities, and how and why the communities are structured the way they are.
 Tough questions, and especially tough, when using non-experimental field data.
-My taxonomic expertise is on diatoms, but I’ve also worked with bacteria, macroinvertebrates and macrophytes.
-In order to better understand the impacts of the ongoing global change, it’s important to find out which patterns in biodiversity are results of anthropogenic actions, and which are products of natural processes.
+My taxonomic expertise is on diatoms, but I also work with bacteria, macroinvertebrates and macrophytes.
+In order to better understand the impacts of the ongoing global change, it’s important to find out which patterns in biodiversity are results of anthropogenic actions and which products of natural processes.